google-map-react/google-map-react/README.md

   }
 }
 ```
-You will need to preload the google maps API, but `google-map-react` hecks if the base api is already loaded,
+You will need to preload the google maps API, but `google-map-react` checks if the base api is already loaded,
-and if so, uses it.
-So it won't accidentally load a second copy of the library.
+and if so, uses it, so it won't load a second copy of the library.

 ```html
 <script type="text/javascript" src="https://maps.google.com/maps/api/js?libraries=places&sensor=false"></script>